Download Options

 Note: The zip file name is asmtrixs.zip and the approximate size is 16K.

-Assembler, Call, Load and Link
+ASSEMBLER, Call, Load and Link

 This suite of programs provides examples of how a mainframe assembler program calls, loads or links to a mainframe assembler (HLASM) routine.
 The assembler programs are written in IBM Mainframe Assembler, they will compile using Assembler/H or HLASM.
 A JCL member is provided to run the job as an MVS batch job on an IBM mainframe or as a project with Micro Focus Mainframe Express (MFE) running on a PC with Windows.